 Teaching experience requirements

 You must have at least 100 hours of relevant volunteer or paid teaching experience working with groups of middle or high school students.
 These hours must be completed by the application deadline.
 A minimum of 25 hours must be in a middle or secondary-school classroom in Canada (or equivalent environment).

 Spontaneous composition and personal interview

 If you meet the basic requirements for the program, you will be interviewed by members of the faculty and practising classroom teachers.
 The interview is approximately 15 minutes; all candidates are asked the same questions.
-Immediately prior to the interview, you will be asked to write a spontaneous composition of approximately 500 words on a question pertinent4to education.
-You can arrange to have your interview conducted via Skype and can complete your spontaneous composition at another location and under approved supervision.
+Immediately prior to the interview, you will be asked to write a spontaneous composition of approximately 500 words on a question pertinent to education.
+You can arrange to have your interview conducted virtually and you can complete your spontaneous composition remotely as well.

 Mandatory application documentation requirements

 - Letter of Introduction Online Form

 - Statement of 100 Hours of Experience Form

 - Reference Report Online Form